New Mexico State Alzheimer’s Plan Overview

 In 2022, the state published the New Mexico State Plan for Alzheimer’s Disease and Other Dementias, which reflects current and emerging trends surrounding the growing crisis of Alzheimer’s disease in the state.
 The updated State Plan includes thirteen goals to further address the needs of persons living with Alzheimer's and other dementia.
 Among the recommendations included in the plan are strengthening the dementia care workforce; establishing a Dementia Care Navigator program; and establishing dementia training standards for law enforcement and first responders.

-New Mexico 2024 Policy Priorities
+New Mexico 2025 Policy Priorities

 Support Caregivers Through a Dementia Care Specialist Program

-Individuals diagnosed or caring for someone living with Alzheimer’s have to navigate a complex network of services and benefits to meet their care needs.
-With the prevalence of Alzheimer's and other dementia projected to grow, New Mexico needs a stronger infrastructure for providing accessible support to individuals living with dementia and their caregivers.
-The Alzheimer’s Association is calling on state lawmakers to appropriate funding to establish a Dementia Care Specialist program within the Aging and Long Term Services Department.
-These specialists will provide critical support to dementia caregivers by helping them navigate the care planning process and providing guided assistance.
+Dementia can cause unique challenges — both for people living with the condition and their caregivers.
+Individuals diagnosed or caring for someone living with Alzheimer’s have to navigate a complex network of resources and benefits to meet their care needs.
+With over 45,000 New Mexicans living with Alzheimer’s and over 65,000 unpaid caregivers, New Mexico needs a stronger infrastructure for providing accessible support to individuals living with dementia and their caregivers.
+The Alzheimer’s Association is urging state legislators to appropriate $1 million to establish a statewide Dementia Care Specialists Program.
+This program will be administered through New Mexico’s Area Agencies on Aging and will bring dementia-specific expertise to local communities.
+Dementia care specialists will focus on providing caregiver support and community education, increasing awareness, and building partnerships with local health care providers and practitioners.

-Spread Awareness of Alzheimer’s Across New Mexico
+Increase Public Awareness of Alzheimer’s in New Mexico

 Sign Up to Learn About Advocacy Opportunities in New Mexico